aws-samples/config-resource-compliance-dashboard/README.md

 Configuration **snapshot** delivery is a key feature of AWS Config's delivery channel.
 It provides a comprehensive view of all currently active recorded configuration items within a customer's AWS account.
 In contrast, AWS Config delivers a configuration **history** file to the S3 bucket specified in the delivery channel every 6 hours.
 This file contains changes detected for each resource type since the last history file was delivered.

 If you only collect configuration history files, you know about a resource and its compliance status only when a change happens to it.
 On the other hand, by delivering AWS Config snapshot files frequently, you will ensure regular, daily updates of the account's resource configurations, allowing for consistent monitoring and compliance checks.
 This is why the preferred way to collect data for the dashboard is to have `configSnapshotDeliveryProperties` configured on your delivery channel with a delivery frequency of 24 hours.
 This is a prerequisite for the AWS Config Resource Compliance Dashboard.
-We recommend you run the CLI command above to verify your environemnts are compliant.
+We recommend you run the CLI command above to verify your environments are compliant.

 AWS Control Tower configures the AWS Config delivery channel with a 24-hour delivery frequency for configuration snapshot files.